Tanmoy037/Kubernetes-resources/README.md

 LoadBalancer: Exposes the Service externally using a cloud provider's load balancer.
 ExternalName: Maps the Service to the contents of the externalName field (e.g. foo.bar.example.com), by returning a CNAME record with its value.
 You can read more about Services in the Kubernetes documentation: https://kubernetes.io/docs/concepts/services-networking/service/

+13)What is ClusterIP?

+ ClusterIP is the default type.
+So, if you don't specify any type, this will be used.
+In ClusterIP, our endpoint, our service, will only be accessible from within the cluster, not from the outside world.
+ClusterIP is not used to route traffic from the outside world, only traffic within the cluster.
+So, anything happening within a cluster can be routed through ClusterIP. the service describes the different rules and configurations used to access our different pods or deployment resources.
+So, if we go ahead and check everything that we have within our Kubernetes by using the command kubectl get all -n example, we can see that I have redeployed the service.
+Now, we have ClusterIP running.
+We have a ClusterIP endpoint.
+Now, this is the endpoint, the IP address accessible within the cluster only.
+And then we have here the port over which it's accessible.
+So, now, we have the different resources that I described before.